-Upon receipt of reported data, the Administrator of the EPA or any organisation recognised by it shall determine whether the data has been reported in accordance with MARPOL Annex VI, and if so, issue a statement of compliance.
+Upon receipt of reported data, the Administrator of the EPA or any organisation recognised by it shall determine whether the data has been reported in accordance with MARPOL Annex VI and, if so, issue a statement of compliance.

 Those classification societies that have received authorisation by the USCG to issue international energy efficiency certificates are also authorised to issue statements of compliance – fuel oil consumption reporting.
 Results of the verification performed by the EPA are to be reported directly to the IMO Ship Fuel Oil Consumption Database based on IMO resolution MEPC.293(71).

 US ship scrapping and recycling is regulated for pollution issues by the EPA.
 The EPA has published 'A Guide for Ship Scrappers: Tips for Regulatory Compliance', which provides ship recycling facilities with an overview of the most pertinent environmental and worker health and safety requirements.
-The guide is structured by specific processes, including asbestos removal, metal cutting, PCB handling and fuel and oil removal.
+The guide is structured by specific processes, including asbestos removal, metal cutting, PCB17 handling and fuel and oil removal.
 The EPA has also published 'National Guidance: Best Management Practices for Preparing Vessels Intended to Create Artificial Reefs'.

 US shipbreaking facilities are currently active in Brownsville, Texas, where most of the obsolete Navy and MARAD ships are taken for recycling.
 The ships are towed into slots dredged into the side of the channel, grounded and disassembled.